shaliniram/Modal/README.md

-# Random Query Generator
+# Modal
-This is a simple web application that generates random queries.
+This is a simple web application.
 It is built using HTML, CSS, and vanilla JavaScript.

 ## Demo